elisa109/SE25Alumnos/SE25_SRS_v0.md

 - **Section 3 (System Requirements):** Lists and details functional and non-functional requirements with unique IDs and acceptance criteria.
 - **Section 4 (Traceability Matrix):** Maps requirements to operational scenarios and stakeholders to ensure coverage and alignment.

+### 1.6 Definitions, Acronyms, and Abbreviations
+URDF: Unified Robot Description Format used to describe the robot model.
+ROS 2: Robot Operating System version 2, used for communication between system components.
+GUI: Graphical User Interface for user interaction with the robot.
+SRS: Software Requirements Specification.

 ## 2. Overall Description